 under the age of 18: please see our instructions for obtaining a Consular Report of Birth Abroad;

-over the age of 18: you should review the information concerning transmission requirements (PDF 162KB) to see if your parent(s) had the prerequisite physical presence in the United States required by U.S. citizenship law in effect at that time.
+over the age of 18: Your U.S. citizen parent must be listed on your birth certificate.
+You should review the information concerning transmission requirements (PDF 162KB) to see if your parent(s) had the prerequisite physical presence in the United States required by U.S. citizenship law in effect at that time.
 If, based on this information, you believe you have a claim to U.S. citizenship, please follow the instructions provided below.
 In due time you must apply for your first U.S. passport in person, by appointment.

 Travel with your U.S. passport

 Once you have received a U.S. passport, by law you must enter and exit the United States on a valid U.S. passport at all times.
 This applies even if you also hold a passport of a country that would otherwise make you qualified for visa-free travel to the United States.

 Prepare for your first U.S. passport as child born overseas to one or two U.S. citizen parent(s)